dmb2257/p8105_revisions_dmb2257/p8105_revisions_hw2_dmb2257.md

 trashwheel.
 Another key variable is the date the trash was collected and the weight in tons of the trash collected.
 The homes powered variable was computed using the weight in tons variable.
-The weight of trash collected was multiplied by 500 kilowatts of electricitydivided by 30 kilowatts of electricity used per home, to determine the number of homes powered based on the weight of trash collected by the dumpster.The total weight of trash collected by Professor Trash Wheel was 247 tons.
+The weight of trash collected was multiplied by 500 kilowatts of electricity divided by 30 kilowatts of electricity used per home, to determine the number of homes powered based on the weight of trash collected by the dumpster.The total weight of trash collected by Professor Trash Wheel was 247 tons.
 In June